anrkq1024/P2_AdvancedLaneLines/Writeup.md

 - abs_sobel_thresh() : Use cv2.Sobel in the picture to extract only the pixels with the rate of change between the boundary                                                                   values in the x or y direction
 - mag_thresh() : After calculating the magnitude with sobelx and sobely, find the pixel whose magnitude is between the boundary values
 - dir_threshold() : Considering the direction of the lane, we find a pixel with that direction.
 - hls_select() : S channel is the color channel that distinguishes the lane most accurately even when the lane is covered by the shadow.
 Therefore, the lane is searched using the s channel.
+It can be done by using cv2.COLOR_RGB2HLS to convert RGB color space into HLS color space

 ### I show the results of each steps.